XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 #### 2.1.2.
 The **`MPToken`** object

 The **`MPToken`** object represents an amount of a token held by an account that is **not** the token issuer.
 MPTs are acquired via ordinary Payment or DEX transactions, and can optionally be redeemed or exchanged using these same types of transactions.
-The object key of the `MPToken` is derived from hashing the space key, holder's address and the `MPTokenIssuanceID`.
-The **`MPToken`** object represents an amount of a token held by an account that is **not** the token issuer.
-MPTs are acquired via ordinary Payment or DEX transactions, and can optionally be redeemed or exchanged using these same types of transactions.
 The object key of the `MPToken` is derived from hashing the space key, holder's address and the